 Precious metal traders can either buy or sell real, physical bullion with BullionVault.
-There is a total of three metals to choose from:
+There is a total of four metals to choose from:

 The metals can be purchased in the form of pressed bars in all five storage locations of the UK, Switzerland, USA, Canada, and Singapore, or coins for UK delivery only.